 Create a new Gradebook report.
 The Gradebook is a compact table with participants listed down the left and questions across the columns.
 It shows scores, participation, and attendance.
 You can export the report to a CSV or Excel file to add attendance data to your preferred record.

 For more information on creating Gradebook reports, please read the Gradebook and other reports section of the Poll Everywhere Instructor guide.

 Clever students will always find a way around attendance.
 No method is faultless, but here are some additional tips you can implement to improve the accuracy of your attendance activities.

 Mix up when you present your attendance question.
 It’s easy for students to pop in at the start of class, respond to your question, and then leave.
 Checking for attendance closer to the middle of class is a simple way to ensure genuine results.

-Several names and responses may appear in a Gradebook if you’ve the same attendance activity multiple times.
-Filter out what you don’t need by clicking Participants on the left side and using the drop-down menu next to group.
+Several names and responses may appear in a Gradebook if you’ve used the same attendance activity multiple times.
+Filter out what you don’t need by clicking Participants on the left side and using the drop-down menu next to the group.
 This also shows you who did not respond.